So you want to start developing web sites, what should you know?

 This list was gathered by Sergei Garcia.

-If you are looking for a Web Developer position you are welcomed to signup to Jobeek.com and checkout what we have to offer.
+If you are looking for anew adventure you are welcomed to signup to futury.io and evaluate how these opportunities will impact your future career.